ALI-SHAHMEER/nlp_countvectorizer/README.md

 # nlp_countvectorizer
-We will used urdu news data set for prediction for news category.
-We will used countvectorizer technique for feature extraction with 4 different machine learning algorithms
+<ol>We will used urdu news data set for prediction for news category. </ol>
+<ol>We will used countvectorizer technique for feature extraction with 4 different machine learning algorithms</ol>